 - Samsung Level Over Wireless.
 Good sound and decent build quality.
 Slightly bulky and cumbersome.
 See our review

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for commuting.
 Be careful not to get caught up in the details.
-There are no perfect headphones for commuting.
+There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection, especially if you listen to audio at high enough volumes to drown the ambient noise of your commute.